run2bizdocs/docs-1/en-us/docs/neuro/advanced-options/service-integration-flow.md

     - The initial value of the variable, whether constant or script.
 	    - If the value is a constant, it will never be changed during the flow execution, regardless of the operations performed by             the user.

-4. To edit a variable, select the desired variable, click Edit, make the necessary changes, and click Update to complete the edit.
+4. To edit a variable, select the desired variable, click "Edit", make the necessary changes, and click Update to complete the edit.

-5. To remove a variable flow, select the desired variable, click Remove, and confirm the deletion.
+5. To remove a variable flow, select the desired variable, click "Remove", and confirm the deletion.

 !!!
 Abstract "ATTENTION"

-    To save the changes effectively, click Save on the top bar.
+    To save the changes effectively, click "Save" on the top bar.

 ##Actions